What is an original graphic?

-Graphics is an individual art form.
+Original graphic, limited print/edition is an individual art form.
 The word origins from the Greek word grafein meaning drawing or writing.
-In this context graphics means printing.
+In this context "graphic" means printing.

 Graphic printing is a transfer from a print plate, e.g. copper plate, lithographic stone or plate, serigraph frame or a woodblock.
 This type of printing allows more impressions of the same print.
 The number of prints (impressions) depends on the resistance of the print plate before the wear becomes visible.
 Some techniques allow an almost infinite number of prints, others only a few.

-The term original graphics - originated in the mid 1800's - is a term causing debate.
-And an absolute definition will not be attempted here.
+The term original graphics - introduced in the mid 1800's - is a term which is still under debate, and an absolute definition will not be attempted here.

-2. that the printing must be done by the artist - or by a professional print maker, according to the artist's instructions.
+- That the printing must be done by the artist or by a professional print maker according to the artist's instructions.

 However, there are different opinions on how many of the above requirements should be met.
 The requirements are largely given in order to create international guidelines regarding commercial graphic art trading.